-Seven & i Holdings is working with cooperation from customers and business partners to reduce waste from packaging materials used for supplying products and to recycle packaging after customers have used it.
+Depletion of resources such as oil has become an issue.
+Seven & i Holdings is working to reduce waste emissions associated with store operations, as well as working with customers and business partners to reduce container and packaging materials used for supplying products and to recycle them after they are used by customers.

-Seven & i Holdings promotes the reduced use of disposable plastic bags by asking customers whether they need a bag at the register and displaying posters and POP signs, and by holding events to encourage customers to bring their own shopping bags when shopping at stores.
+The Seven & i Group promotes the reduced use of disposable plastic bags by asking customers whether they need a bag at the register, displaying posters and POP signs, and holding events to encourage customers to bring their own shopping bags when shopping at stores.
 Moreover, IY has discontinued the free distribution of plastic bags on the food floors of all its stores and YB has followed suit at around 90% of its stores.
+SEJ is working to introduce biomass polyethylene shopping bags.

 We are promoting an initiative to recycle material from PET bottles recovered at stores and use it in packaging for Seven Premium private brand products.
 Moreover, we have printed a note explaining the process from recovery to recycling on the product packaging.